-Like Hudson said, it’s a question of on that initial pop, who should get it?
+It’s a question of on that initial pop, who should get it?
 WeWork is saying they want to come in at $47 billion and, at which point, you might put a tiny amount in WeWork.
 Obviously if it came at $18 billion or $19 billion we’re going all in.
-I was telling Hudson it reminds me of what happened to Google.
+It reminds me of what happened to Google.

 There was a lot of this going on.
 A lot of public negotiation and it was initially supposed to come as high as $125 per share.
 Eventually it was priced at $85.
 They put a lot fewer shares into the market and you can see what Google has done.
 It’s something we’ll be tracking.

 The financial press has been universally negative on WeWork.
 It’s the same kind of language you see for a lot of these companies: “Look how much money they’re losing.”
 The fact is, WeWork is losing money because they’re investing in their business.
 It takes them eight or nine months to breakeven on a location.